In May of 2023, I received some of the most frightening news a woman can hear,

 My husband and I sat in the second breast surgeons office (after my exam and fully dressed), and Dr. Marlene Mancuso took her time to explain my diagnosis.
 She drew some simple pictures to help me understand, talked about my options and encouraged our questions.
 She was open, smiled a lot and made me feel very comfortable.
 'The good news is, we caught it early.
 The breast cancer is very small, a stage 1 tumor', she said.

 She contacted plastic surgeon Dr. David Light at NYBRA and we drove right over to meet him.
 He had a quiet confidence that made me feel at ease.
-Almost immediately, I knew he was the right person for the job, and I couldn't help but think what an appropriate last name he was given.
-I kept that thought to myself, though, as I was sure he'd probably heard it many times before.
+Almost immediately, I knew he was the right person for the job.

-I was so glad I went for a second opinion!
+I was so glad I went for a second opinion.
 I wasn't even aware there was a mastectomy option that did not require breast implants.
-When Dr. Light explained he could use my own belly fat in a procedure called a DIEP Flap, I was shocked to learn it was even a thing!
+When Dr. Light explained he could use my own belly fat in a procedure called a DIEP Flap, I was shocked to learn such a thing even existed!

 He explained the procedure itself, the drawback of a longer recovery time, and the benefits.
 My reconstructed breasts using my own skin and fat would be soft and natural.
 Unlike implants, they'd gain and lose weight with me, and I would never have to replace them.
 For what I was gaining, the longer recovery time sounded like a worthwhile investment to me.